 Pros and cons of teeth bonding

 Dental bonding is an incredible service.
 Dentists will implement this treatment to restore smiles.
 Bonding can correct issues like cracks and chips that affect the appearance or can worsen over time.
-As a cosmetic procedure, bonding can be used to fix minor imperfections you aren’t happy with, such as improving the tooth’s shape
+As a cosmetic procedure, bonding can be used to fix minor imperfections you aren’t happy with, such as improving the tooth’s shape.

 The most significant drawbacks of teeth bonding are longevity and staining.
 Bonding isn’t forever.
 Most patients can expect tooth bonding to last seven to ten years.
 When it comes to stains, bonding material behaves differently.
 Your natural teeth will discolor faster than composite resin.
 The bonding material will stain, but it takes much longer for the process to happen.
 The result is varying shades throughout the tooth.

 For many people, the look is not something they are happy with.
 The first thing you might try is teeth whitening systems at home.
-This can include using a whitening toothpaste.
+This can include using whitening toothpaste.
 However, you’ll quickly learn tooth enamel is quite different from the bonding material.
 The results of at-home treatments can be patchy and even make bonding material more prominent.
 This is certainly not the result most would have hoped for.

 Does whitening bonded teeth work?

 Firstly, there are a few materials used for tooth bonding treatment.
-The most popular is the composite resin.
+The most popular is composite resin.
 Bonding is very similar to having a cavity filled.
 Most bonding materials are similar, but they aren’t all created equal.
 Most of these aren’t affected when exposed to whitening.
 However, in most cases, whitening services simply won’t remove stains.
 But why do your teeth stain and the bonding material doesn’t?

 Teeth are composed of enamel.
 Enamel is a porous surface.
 Because of its porous nature, stains will set much easier.
-We can witness staining from high colored foods and drinks, or smoking, for example.
+We can witness staining from high-colored foods and drinks, or smoking, for example.
 Those that have been avid wine drinkers for years or have been smokers may notice that their smiles have slowly become less vivid.
 Their natural teeth have more shadow or yellow tinge.
 That’s because the enamel sucks up color and stores it.
 Bonding doesn’t work this way.
 Instead, discolorations sit on the surface of the material.
 Stains are slow to form and often sit on the surface.

 Your dentist will match the color of the bond to your natural teeth.
 If you’re unhappy with the shade of your teeth at the time of bonding, the resin will match it.
 Because bonding can’t be lightened, teeth whitening services are infectious.
 You’ll find that the bonding material stays the same shade while your natural tooth lightens.

-When should you whiten your teeth?
+When should you whiten your bonded teeth?